rust-lang/rfcs/text/0000-range-get-and-convert-methods.md

 will allow a value-to-new-range conversion.
 For example, we may want to have a thread priority value, which we may want to be "user-friendly" by having values in the range of `[0; 100]`.
 Later, we may pick a value out of this range, for example, `50`.
-However, on different operating systems the thread priority ranges are different and depend on many things; in other words, it is almost certainly not the `[0; 100]` range we wanted.
+However, on different operating systems, the thread priority ranges are different and depend on many things; in other words, it is almost certainly not the `[0; 100]` range we wanted.
 Let's assume we want to change a Linux niceness of a thread.
 On Linux, the niceness values are in the range of `[-20; 19]`.
-A certain calculation is required to map a value `50` from range `[0; 100]` to the range `[-20; 19]`, to preserve the relative (middle) position, which would be `0` in this case (`40` allowed values in total).
-This can be avoided as these calculations can be all written once and just used.
+A certain calculation is required to map a value `50` from the range `[0; 100]` to the range `[-20; 19]`, to preserve the relative (middle) position, which would be `0` in this case (`40` allowed values in total).
+This can be avoided as these calculations can all be written once and just used.
 Such a mechanism within an already existing type like `std::ops::Range` and/or `std::ops::RangeInclusive` would greatly simplify this process of mapping values from certain ranges.